7 Strategies for Kingdom-of-God Building, Advancement & Expansion

-The New Testament uses a number of phrases for this kingdom: “the kingdom of God … the kingdom of heaven … the kingdom of their Father … His kingdom [God’s] … the kingdom of the Son … the kingdom of Christ … His kingdom [Christ’s] … my kingdom [Christ’s] … the kingdom of light … the eternal kingdom of our Lord and Savior Jesus Christ … the kingdom of our Lord and of His Messiah … or simply ‘the kingdom.’ ” These are not a bunch of different kingdoms.
+- The New Testament uses a number of phrases for this kingdom: “the kingdom of God … the kingdom of heaven … the kingdom of their Father … His kingdom [God’s] … the kingdom of the Son … the kingdom of Christ … His kingdom [Christ’s] … my kingdom [Christ’s] … the kingdom of light … the eternal kingdom of our Lord and Savior Jesus Christ … the kingdom of our Lord and of His Messiah … or simply ‘the kingdom.’ ” These are not a bunch of different kingdoms.
 No, rather, they all refer to God’s rule and reign in human affairs in the person of His son Jesus Christ.

-My good friend and Christian scholar, George T. Kurian, in Nelson’s New Christian Dictionary, points out that we are talking of “the dominion of Christ as distinct from the kingdoms of the world.”
-How then can we be involved in the growth of this great, Christ-centered kingdom?
-Let’s look at seven biblical strategies for our participation in its expansion on earth.
+- My good friend and Christian scholar, George T. Kurian, in Nelson’s New Christian Dictionary, points out that we are talking of “the dominion of Christ as distinct from the kingdoms of the world.”
+How then can we be involved in the building, advancement, and expanding of this great, Christ-centered kingdom?
+Let’s look at seven biblical strategies, seven Scriptural ways of building the kingdom of God on earth.

 1. Preach repentance, not “feel-good” Christianity.

 Matthew 3:1-2 In those days John the Baptist came, preaching in the wilderness of Judea and saying, “Repent, for the kingdom of heaven has come near.”